Avrêbarra~

 • Do keep prose-specific CSS exceptions limited to content readability concerns.

-• Do preserve the white, clean, compact baseline when modifying templates.
+• Do preserve the white, spacious editorial baseline when modifying templates.

 • Do keep code block token coloring renderer-managed (Shiki CDN is allowed for post pages).